amomchilov/amomchilov.github.io/_posts/2020-06-30-dates_arent_strings.md

 title:  "Dates aren't Strings."
 date:   2020-06-30 20:54:09 -0500
 ---
-At least seveal times a week, I see StackOverflow questions related to the user struggling to do some simple date processing on strings.
+At least several times a week, I see StackOverflow questions related to the user struggling to do some simple date processing on strings.
 The solution is always the same, and it's always simple: don't store dates as strings.

 Numbers aren't strings.
 Dates aren't strings.
 URLs aren't strings.
-Just beacuse all of these things can be **expressed** as strings, doesn't mean they should **be** strings in your systems.
+Just because all of these things can be **expressed** as strings, doesn't mean they should **be** strings in your systems.
 All those things could also be encoded in binary (indeed, at bottom, all data is binary encoded in memory), a PNG image of hand-written French cursive writing, or a video clip of a sailor signaling using [semaphores](https://en.wikipedia.org/wiki/Semaphore_(programming)).

 But that would be nonsense.
 Use `Int` (or `Double`/`Decimal`), `Date`, and `URL`, respectively.

 ## Common currency types

 Swift has a core set of types known as "common currency types".
-The set is loosely defined, but consists of common types we can use to transact with other peices of code.
+The set is loosely defined, but consists of common types we can use to transact with other pieces of code.
 They're limited enough that everybody should be able to have access to them all, but varied enough that they're expressive of most basic needs.
 In Swift, these types are:

 | Type                            | Purpose                                                                        |
 | ------------------------------- | ------------------------------------------------------------------------------ |